Overview of the United Arab Emirates Legal System

 2.3.
 Conclusion of Treaties and Agreements

 Article 47 points out that The Supreme Council of the Union shall exercise Ratification of treaties and international agreements, and such ratification shall be accomplished by decree.
 When article 60 adds that The Council of Ministers shall be responsible for supervising the execution of international agreements concluded by the Union.
-And further article 91 states that the Government shall inform the Union Assembly of international treaties and agreements concluded with other states and the various international organizations, together with appropriate explanations.
+Further Article 91 states that the Government shall inform the Union Assembly of international treaties and agreements concluded with other states and the various international organizations, together with appropriate explanations.

 3. The Governance and Authorities